marijamaik/used-car-price-prediction/README.md

 - Model Performance Evaluation

 ## Dataset
-The dataset contains key attributes influencing the resale price of used cars:
+The dataset contains key attributes influencing the resale price of used cars.
+By leveraging machine learning, this model aims to bring transparency and accuracy to used car pricing, benefiting both buyers and sellers in the market.

 ### Target Variable
 - Price: The resale price of the used car (in INR 100,000)